Linda Jenkins, August 01 2017

 The Google Alerts tool is a small, little-known advantage to business owners and marketing experts.
 You can set up an unlimited amount of alerts, and the tool makes it easy for you to just set the alert and forget it.
 Each time the search is found, you get an email.
 Google Alerts requires little maintenance, but it gives you huge benefits for online marketing and reputation management.

-Visit Google Alerts Help for instructions on how to use this tool.
+Visit Google Alerts Help for complete instructions on how to use this tool.